danhitchcock/nano_tipper_z/README.md

 This allows for a few unique features for the tipbot:
 * Every transaction is on chain!
 View the hashes on the block explorer http://www.nanode.co
 * Every account is a full featured wallet!
 * You can request your private keys or a new address!

-A few other nice features (some to be implemented):
+(Still on the fence, but *soon*)

+Some Features:
 * Set a tip minimum to prevent spam or annoying cheapskates
 * Set your account to 'auto-receive' transactions

+Features to be added:
+* 30 day return if an account remains unactivated -- activation is easy!
+Just perform *any* command
 * Turn off notifications.
 You can still get money, you just won't be informed when you get tipped.
+Great if you get a lot of tips, even if they're above your minimum!
+* Custom footers and response behavior for subreddits
+* Tipping a currency equivalent in Nano -- USD/EUR/YEN and a few others

 Feel free to test any functionality at https://reddit.com/r/nano_tipper_z